keenanlk/TheBarApp1/README.md

 There is no setup required for the backend, however this code is provided so you can examine how the api is created

+An API Guide can be accessed here: https://app.swaggerhub.com/apis-docs/Test-NDSU/BarReview/1.0.0

 # Created By